-- Students must complete a Community Service Verification Form for each organization or activity they volunteer at. - The organizations supervisor's name, signature, telephone number and email is required on each form. - A parent or immediate family member of a student may not sign as the supervisor. - It is recommended that forms be submitted within one month of the date of service and are turned in at the MS/HS Office.
-We encourage students to take pictures while engaged in service and include it in the service form.
+- Students must complete a Community Service Verification Form for each organization or activity they volunteer at. - The organizations' supervisor's name, signature, telephone number, and email are required on each form.
+(A parent or immediate family member of a student may not sign as the supervisor.) - We encourage students to take pictures while engaged in service. - Follow the instructions to create an account in x2VOL.com, our community service hours tracking record program.
+It is recommended that forms be uploaded within one month of the date of service.